 On August 6, 2013, the United States District Court for the Western District of North Carolina granted the Company's motion to dismiss the stockholder class action lawsuit and entered judgment in favor of the Company.
-The plaintiff has through September 5, 2013 to file a notice of appeal; however, the Company currently expects to prevail on any such appeal, and as a result, the Company does not believe that it is reasonably possible that it will experience any losses on this matter.
+Plaintiffs did not file a Notice of Appeal by the deadline and thus this lawsuit was concluded in the favor of CommScope and the other defendants.